Xugoup/Note/Yunhan Gao's Note/Chapter 2.md

 # Ch2-Software Processes

-## Software Processes involve(四个步骤)
- 1. **Specification**: defining what the system should do
- 2. **Design and implementation**: defining the organization of the system and implementing the system
- 3. **Validation**: checking that it does what the customer wants
- 4. **Evolution**: changing the system in response to changing customer needs

 ## Coping with Change
 - **Change anticipation**: where the software process includes activities that can anticipate possible changes before significant rework is required.